gustaveroussy/sopa/docs/tutorials/snakemake.md

 === "High-performance-cluster (e.g., Slurm cluster)"

     To benefit from high-performance-cluster, you'll need a [Snakemake cluster profile](https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles).

-By default, we use [this `slurm` profile](https://github.com/gustaveroussy/sopa/blob/master/workflow/slurm/config.yaml), but you can also update it or create your own profile under `profiles/<profile-name>/config.yaml`.
+    If you have a Slurm cluster, you can use our default Slurm profile.
+For that, you'll need `snakemake>=8.0.0`, and you'll also need to install the [Slurm plugin](https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/slurm.html) via `pip install snakemake-executor-plugin-slurm`.
+Also, open the file `workflow/profiles/slurm/config.yaml`, and update the `slurm_partition` variable to match your default smallest partition.

+    Then, you can use the profile as below:

     ```sh
     snakemake \